Middle English phonology: Reduction of double consonants

 Double (geminated) consonants were reduced to single ones.
-This took place after open syllable lengthening; the syllable before a geminate was a closed syllable, hence vowels were not lengthened before (originally) doubled consonants.
-The loss of gemination may have been stimulated by its small functional load—by this time there were few minimal pairs of words distinguished solely by the single vs. double consonant contrast.
+This took place after open syllable lengthening; the syllable before a geminate was a closed syllable and so vowels were not lengthened before (originally) doubled consonants.
+The loss of gemination may have been stimulated by its small functional load since few minimal pairs of words existed that were distinguished solely by that feature.

 H-loss

 The phoneme /h/, when it occurred in the syllable coda, is believed to have had two allophones: the voiceless palatal fricative [ç], occurring after front vowels, and the voiceless velar fricative [x], occurring after back vowels.
 The usual spelling in both cases was gh, which is retained today in words like night and taught.